caneara/varnish/docs/pages/foundation.md

-# Shared API
+# Foundation

 Many Varnish components make use of a `Foundation` mixin, which provides a minimal set of `properties` and `events`.

 This shared API enables you to perform common tasks, such as setting a component's ID, or listening for changes to the component's state.

-> Not every feature will be relevant to every component.
-You are therefore encouraged to dig into the `.vue` files to see which ones are being used.
+> Components rarely use every feature in the mixin.
+Instead, they use the functionality that is relevant to them.
+You are therefore encouraged to dig into the `.vue` files to see which parts are being used.

 ## Properties

-The following `props` are exposed by the shared API.
+The following `props` are exposed by the mixin.

 ### autocomplete